vbabashov/loan-classification/README.md

 </p>

-As a future work, we can do feature engineering and use a different hyperparameter tuning technique (e.g., Random Search or Bayesian Optimization) which can potentially result in better classification model.
+As a future work, I can do feature engineering and use a different hyperparameter tuning technique (e.g., Random Search or Bayesian Optimization) which can potentially result in better classification model.
 In addition, we can also stacking several classifiers in aim to improve the model performance.